cjlawson02/chrislawson.dev/projects.md

 #### 2019 Robot Code

-Our [2019 Robot: Fireball](https://github.com/Team973/2019-inseason) was the Houston World Chamiponship Winner.
+Our [2019 Robot: Fireball](https://github.com/Team973/2019-inseason) was the Houston World Chamiponship Winner, as well as a two time winner of the Autonomous Programming Award.
 I programmed and tuned many parts of the robot, but mostly taught new programming students C++.

 ---